 Similar to Interactive Voice Response (IVR), but with outbound initiation, IVM is the perfect solution for proactive customer contact, avoiding inbound calls, and connecting ‘ready to talk’ customers to the right agents.

-Simply, proactive, one-way voice messages are perfect for important customer alerts, e.g. order status, or power outage updates and are a tried and trusted way to both reduce the flow of inbound calls and reassure customers with the power of a voice engagement.
+Simply, proactive, one-way voice messages are perfect for important customer alerts, e.g. order status, or power outage updates and are a tried and trusted way to reduce the flow of inbound calls, decrease costs, and reassure customers with the power of a voice engagement.

 To take just one example, Home Retail Group was able to achieve contact with 100% of its customers when snow interrupted its busy home delivery schedule, using a powerful combination of IVM and SMS.